vanHeemstraSystems/blender-lego-figurine/300/100/README.md

 It is recommended to use the Official Colors from LEGO, so any parts you use outside of this Figurine will match with your custom prints.
 See for the template ```assets/Official_Lego_Colors.png```.

+**TIP**: If using Photoshop as your image editor is not possible (because of it being costly), consider using a free online alternative called [Photopea](http://photopea.com/).

 ## 400 - Export the LEGO Figurine as a Blender (.zmbx) file

 From the File menu choose: